sokenny/cabify/README.md

 const [checkout, setCheckout] = useState(new Checkout(products, discounts));
 ```

-To grant immutability, for every item added to the cart, the `checkout` state variable is updated through `handleAddItem` handler:
+To grant immutability, for every item added to the cart, the `checkout` state variable would be updated through `handleAddItem` handler:

 ```typescript
 function handleAddItem() {